Oak Island mystery: Investors and explorers

 Australian-American actor Errol Flynn invested in an Oak Island treasure dig.
 Actor John Wayne also invested in the drilling equipment used on the island and offered his equipment to be used to help solve the mystery.
 William Vincent Astor, heir to the Astor family fortune after his father died on the Titanic, was a passive investor in digging for treasure on the island.

 Rear Admiral Richard E. Byrd Jr. was also a passive investor in Oak Island exploration and treasure hunting, and monitored their status.
 Byrd advised Franklin D. Roosevelt about the island; the men forged a relationship, forming the United States Antarctic Service (USAS, a federal-government program) with Byrd nominally in command.

-Theories
+Potential explanations

+Many hypotheses have been proposed to putatively link various natural phenomena, historical persons, or relics and artifacts with Oak Island; none of these are proven.

 Natural sinkholes

 Wide-ranging speculation exists about how the pit was formed and what it might contain.
 According to Joe Nickell, there is no treasure; the pit is a natural phenomenon, probably a sinkhole connected to limestone passages or caverns.
 Suggestions that the pit is a natural phenomenon (accumulated debris in a sinkhole or geological fault) date to at least 1911.
-A number of sinkholes and caves, to which the "booby traps" are attributed, exist on the mainland near the island.
+Sinkholes and caves, to which the "booby traps" are attributed, exist on the mainland near the island.

 Its resemblance to a human-made pit has been suggested as partly due to the texture of natural, accumulated debris in sinkholes: "This filling would be softer than the surrounding ground, and give the impression that it had been dug up before".
 The "platforms" of rotten logs have been attributed to trees, damaged by "blowdowns" (derechos) or wildfires, periodically falling (or washing into) the hollow.